 You can use a text editor to open and change the robots.txt file.
 Then, you need to put it in your root directory.
 If you have a WordPress website, it’s possible to edit robots.txt with plugins.
 In Shopify, you can modify the file with the robots.txt.liquid theme template.

 World-Class Web Development Services from PSD2HTML

 PSD2HTML is a leading provider of web and mobile development services.

-Our offering includes pixel-perfect, responsive design to HTML/CSS conversion, creating email templates and engaging HTML5 banners, frontend development with popular JS frameworks (Vue, React, Angular), eCommerce development (Shopify, Magento, WooCommerce), CMS-based development (Drupal, WordPress, HubSpot), and much, much more.
+Our offering includes pixel-perfect, responsive design to HTML/CSS conversion, creating email templates and engaging HTML5 banners, frontend development with popular JS frameworks (Vue, React, Angular), eCommerce development (Shopify development, Magento, WooCommerce), CMS-based development (Drupal, WordPress development, HubSpot), and much, much more.